Golden Age Architecture. Charles V’s Palace in the Alhambra.

 Charles’s decision to erect a new palace was probably prompted by four considerations.
-1. he evidently liked both the Alhambra and the city.
+1. He evidently liked both the Alhambra and the city.
 2. Granada was a city with a royal pedigree, having been capital of the Nasrid Kingdom of Granada for over 250 years.
-3. although the design of the Nasrid palace, with its small, intimate rooms and modestly sized throne room, was to his mind unsuitable to receive ambassadors and inadequate for court ceremonials, the beauty of the complex and its dramatic location made it an appropriate setting for a royal residence.
-4. erecting a European style palace with its Christian association in the middle of a Muslim palace complex not long after the conquest of Granada (1492) was a statement that the Christian kingdom of Castile-Aragon was there to stay.
+3. Although the design of the Nasrid palace, with its small, intimate rooms and modestly sized throne room, was to his mind unsuitable to receive ambassadors and inadequate for court ceremonials, the beauty of the complex and its dramatic location made it an appropriate setting for a royal residence.
+4. Erecting a European style palace with its Christian association in the middle of a Muslim palace complex not long after the conquest of Granada (1492) was a statement that the Christian kingdom of Castile-Aragón was there to stay.
 It was part of a widespread and rapid conversion of a Muslim city into a Christian stronghold, with churches and convents springing up in the old town and mosques being converted to Christian needs.
 The most notable example was the large cathedral begun in Gothic style in 1521 before changing to Renaissance in 1528.

 Compared to the lyrical qualities of the Nasrid Palace, Charles’s palace evokes epic grandeur and complemented the imperial title of Holy Roman Emperor that Charles V had won in 1519.
 An imposing new palace, whose classical design paid homage to the greatness of the Roman empire, it can be seen as an appropriate metaphor for the new Spain under the youthful Charles … bold, determined, unmovable… Under Charles, Spain was forging an empire (although contemporaries called it a monarquía) surpassing even that of Rome.
 Just as Italian culture served as model and inspiration for other European countries, so too was Rome the imperial standard to emulate and even surpass.